Abdullah-Alshabi/DrCoffeeCup/README.md

 ```
 DrCoffeeCup/
 │
 ├── Main.java               # Entry point for the application.
+Starts the coffee shop process.
 ├── Coffee.java             # Defines the Coffee class with coffee details and price calculations.
 ├── DrCoffeeCup.java        # Manages coffee sales, menu, price calculations, and customer interactions.
+├── InstanceCounter.java    # Tracks the number of coffee cups created and prints the total count.
 ├── PickupTimeParser.java   # Handles AM/PM to 24-hour format conversion for pickup time.
 ├── DiscountCalculator.java # Calculates discounts based on the number of cups purchased.
 └── CoffeeMenuItem.java     # Defines the coffee menu item with a name and price.
 ```

+### **InstanceCounter.java**:
+- **Purpose**: This file is responsible for creating instances of the `Coffee` class and counting how many cups have been created by utilizing the static counter in the `Coffee` class.
+- **How it works**: When you run `InstanceCounter.java`, it will create two instances of `Coffee` and print the total number of cups created by calling `Coffee.getCount()`.

 ## Future Enhancements 🚀